phoenixframework/phoenix_live_dashboard/guides/ecto_stats.md

 ### Configure the dashboard

-This step is **only needed if you want to restrict the repositories** listed in your dashboard, because by default all _repos_ are gonna be listed.
+This step is **only needed if you want to restrict the repositories** listed in your dashboard, because by default all _repos_ are going to be listed.

 Go to the `live_dashboard` call in your router and list your repositories: